-Prerequisites: Senior standing in nursing or social work or Consent of instructor.
+Prerequisites: Senior standing in nursing or social work, or consent of instructor.
 Offered: Fall.
 Special Notes: Carries cross-credit in social work.

-NUR 481 • Internship in Nursing 1 Credit
+NUR 481 • Internship in Nursing 1 Credit.
 Provides clinical-based learning opportunities to encourage application of theory and research-based knowledge in clinical practice.
 Students engage in experiences to enhance the development of their professional nursing role.

-Prerequisites: Completed junior year of nursing program and acceptance into an approved clinical internship program.
+Prerequisites: Completed junior year of nursing program; acceptance into an approved clinical internship program.
 Grade exceptions: Graded on an S/U basis.
 Offered: Summer.

-NUR 496 • Senior Nursing Synthesis 1 Credit

-Transition from the student role to the role of the professional nurse.
-Synthesizes nursing clinical concepts essential for nursing graduates to provide safe, quality care to individuals, families, and groups in a variety of clinical settings.
-Promotion of critical thinking development and utilizing NCLEX-RN resources to prepare for NCLEX-RN.
+NUR 496 • Senior Nursing Synthesis 1 Credit.
+A focus on the transition from the student role to the role of the professional nurse.
+Synthesis of nursing clinical concepts that are essential for nursing graduates to provide safe, quality care to individuals, families, and groups in a variety of clinical settings.
+Promotion of critical thinking development and utilizing NCLEX-RN resources for preparation of NCLEX-RN.

-Prerequisites: NUR 411 or NUR411Z; NUR415Z or NUR 413 and NUR 417Z; NUR 419; NUR425GZ or NUR 425G.
+Prerequisites: NUR 411 or NUR411Z; NUR415Z or NUR 413 and NUR 417Z; NUR 419; NUR 425GZ.

 Corequisites: NUR 412; NUR 416; NUR 426.
 Offered: Spring.

-PEA 1100 · Disc Golf 1 Credit
+PEA 110Q · Disc Golf 1 Credit.